 As long as these settings are switched on, finding your phone is simple.
-If you’ve realized that you are no longed in possession of your phone, you’ll need to head over to your Microsoft account.
-Follow this link: www.account.microsoft.com/devices
+If you’ve realized that you are no longer in possession of your phone, you’ll need to head over to your Microsoft account.
+Follow this link: www.account.microsoft.com/devices.

 When you reach the page, you’ll be asked to sign in.
 Make sure you sign in using the same Microsoft account that you use every time you sign into your Windows Phone device.

 Once you’re logged in, click ‘Find My Phone’ and the process begins.

 You will be prompted to choose the phone that you want to locate.
 Once you choose it, you will be presented with more information about your handset, as well as a map that shows you your phone’s location and the time it was there.
 You can interact with the map to learn more about where it is.